 - never losing hope or giving up, no matter how impossible something might seem.

-You could also talk about your family values in relation to early sexual experiences, drinking, smoking and stealing.
+This movie could also give parents the opportunity to discuss the real-life consequences of early sexual experiences, drinking, smoking and stealing.